DLordxx/SFX_Anime/README.md

 # SFX_Anime
-The site is intended for listening and downloading the voiceovers of the original version (Russification), and the amateur version of the Tokyo Avengers anime.
-In order to enter the site, you need to register, this information will be stored by the user's network session.
+The site is intended for listening and downloading voiceovers of the original version (Russification), as well as amateur anime phrases from various titles.
+The network aspect is to register on this site, it is this information that the user's network session will store.